rasmusab/officialcocktails/officialcocktails.com/content/cocktails/espresso_martini.md

 ![](/cocktail-images/espresso_martini.jpeg)

-## Directions for how to make a Espresso martini
+## Directions for how to make the Espresso martini

 1. Pour 50 ml of vodka into a cocktail shaker.
 2. Add 30 ml of Kahlúa into the shaker.